kylecorry31/Trail-Sense/scripts/migration/migration.md

 1. Force stop both the debug and dev apps
 2. From the Device File Explorer in Android Studio, save the debug app's database, files, and shared_prefs directories to your computer (located at `/data/data/com.kylecorry.trail_sense`)
 3. Rename the shared_prefs/com.kylecorry.trail_sense_preferences.xml file to shared_prefs/com.kylecorry.trail_sense.dev_preferences.xml
-4. From the Device File Explorere in Android Studio, upload the 3 directories from your computer into the dev app's directory (located at `/data/data/com.kylecorry.trail_sense.dev`)
+4. From the Device File Explorer in Android Studio, upload the 3 directories from your computer into the dev app's directory (located at `/data/data/com.kylecorry.trail_sense.dev`)
 5. Start the dev app and verify that your data is intact before deleting the debug build (you will need to regrant permissions manually)

+# Issues
+## ADB command not found
+Ensure that ADB is added to your path.
+If you are on Windows, this can typically be found at C:\Users\<YOUR USERNAME>\AppData\Local\Android\Sdk\platform-tools if you have Android Studio installed.
+Otherwise you can install the platform tools from https://developer.android.com/tools/releases/platform-tools